-I believe you really get a feel of being immersed in the magic of Disney and makes your vacation that much more enjoyable.
-Not only that, but if you are a Mom, like me your vacation actually feels like a real vac
+I believe you really get the feeling of being immersed in the magic of Disney and makes your vacation that much more enjoyable.
+Not only that but if you are a mom, like me your vacation actually feels like a real vacation.

 Do you prefer to stay onsite or offsite!
 Let us know why on the facebook page!